Political Candidates Should Worry About SOPA

 Rush Limbaugh opened his show today with a discussion of Newt’s immigration proposal from last night’s debate:

-Just because somebody has been here 25 years doesn’t mean they have assimilated into our society…they could be ...
+Just because somebody has been here 25 years doesn’t mean they have assimilated into our society…they could be out there ...

 Congress Prepares to Censor the Internet